How snowflakes form and why two never look the same

 According to the National Snow and Ice Data Center (NSIDC), snow is the accumulation of water vapor that turns into ice crystals.
 It is formed when the temperature in the atmosphere is at or below freezing.
 If the temperature near the ground is also at or below freezing, the snow can stick and accumulate on the surface.

-The ice crystals that make up a snowflake are because of crystals that reflect the internal order of their water molecules.
-Those molecules arrange themselves in predetermined spaces to form the six-sided snowflake.
+Those ice crystals reflect the internal order of their water molecules, which arrange themselves in predetermined spaces to form the six-sided snowflake.
 This process is called crystallization.

-There are two main factors that determine how a snowflake will look: temperature and humidity.
-Flater-looking crystals form at lower temperatures such as the 0s and 10s, compared to long needle-like crystals that form when the temperature is in the 20s and 30s.
+Those that appear more flat form at lower temperatures such as the 0s and 10s, compared to long needle-like crystals that form when the temperature is in the 20s and 30s.

-As the crystal falls, it may encounter different atmospheric conditions as it falls.
-As it starts it’s decent, the six arms may grow one way, but as it falls a few thousand feet, it may grow in a different way.
+As the crystal falls, it may encounter different atmospheric conditions.
+The flake’s six arms may grow one way at first but may grow in a different way after a few thousand feet.

 The reason why no two snowflakes are exactly alike is that every single snowflake that falls to earth takes a different path.
 The slightest change in the path of a snowflake can change its shape.
 Even the atmospheric conditions, which may seem the same to us, differ as each snowflake falls to the ground.